leahvelleman/cloudburst/index.rst

 About
 =====

-This page hosts a few works in progress.
+This page hosts a few works in progress:

-`Cloudburst`_ [#f1]_ is (going to be) a literate programming toolkit for conlangers.
+`Cloudburst`_ [#f1]_ is a literate programming toolkit for conlangers.

             The idea: :emphasis:`conlangs are programs` --- manmade rules that define a language.
 So tools for documenting software are also good tools for conlanging.
-I'm trying to test this theory using open-source tools: Python and `HFST <https://github.com/hfst/hfst>`_ for specifying grammar and sound patterns, and Sphinx and reStructuredText for formatting.
+I'm trying to test this theory using open-source tools: Python and `HFST
+            <https://github.com/hfst/hfst>`_ for specifying grammar and sound
+            patterns, and Sphinx and reStructuredText for formatting.

 .. _Cloudburst: ./cloudburst.html

-`Nēa`_ is (going to be) a personal conlang.
+`Nēa`_ is a personal conlang.
 It aims to be “realistic,” detailed, and restrained.
-I'm writing it up here to eat my own dogfood and demonstrate what Cloudburst can currently do.
+I'm writing it up here to eat my own dogfood and demonstrate what Cloudburst can do.

 .. _Nēa: ./nea.html